Blinningjr/Blinningjr.github.io/_posts/2021-03-29-Dwarf-Pieces.markdown

 # Solution
-My solution to the problem of finding out which piece corresponds to the correct part of the variable type is to go through the type tree in the order it is stored in memory until a base type(a number, string, boolean or address) is reached.
+My solution to the first problem of finding out which piece corresponds to the correct part of the variable type is to go through the type tree in the order it is stored in memory until a base type(a number, string, boolean or address) is reached.
 Then I use the fist piece in the list of pieces I have to find the value of the base type and I remove it from the list pieces if it is not needed anymore (I explain later how I know the piece is not needed anymore).
 Then I repeat this until I have reached every base type in the tree, note that all the pieces should be used at this point and the algorithm should never run out of pieces.
 This algorithm finds which piece corresponds to the correct part of the type because the path to the base type in the tree describes what value that piece represent.